schitresh/computer_science/operating_system/13_storage_management.md

 - Data is sent to and stored in memory or other volatile storage until the program requests for execution
 - Devices like printers, keyboard, mouse are slow relative to the rest of the system creating a bottleneck
   - Spooling resolves this by accumulating data, instructions & processes from multiple sources in a request queue
-  - Which is then processedin a FIFO manner
+  - Which is then processed in a FIFO manner
 - Batch processing systems also use spooling to maintain a queue of ready-to-run jobs
   - Which can be started as soon as the system has resources
 - Allows multiple processes to write documents to a print queue without waiting and resume their work

 ### Difference from Buffering
 - Main memory has an area called buffer to store or hold data temporarily
-  - That is being transmitted between two devices or between a device or an application
+  - That is being transmitted between two devices or between a device & an application
 - Helps in matching the speed of data stream between the sender and the receiver

 ## RAID:
 - 0
 - 1 – Clone
 - 2 – Error correcting code and bits
-- 3 – Byte level striping with parity disk
+- 3 – Byte level stripking with parity disk
 - 4 – Block level striping with parity disk
 - 5 – Block level striping with distributed parity
 - 6 – extends 5 with one more parity block